rajnandan0182/Customer_Segmentation_Project/README.md

 # Summary
-**Cluster 0 :**
+**Cluster 0 – Largest Segment (46%)**

-*Comprises of 46% customers (Largest pool)<br>
-*Least Income<br>
-*Least money spent<br>
-*Least Number of purchases<br>
-*Large Family size<br>

-**Cluster 0 is our largest customer segment, making up 46% of our customer base.
-These customers generally have the lowest income and spending, along with the least number of purchases.
-They also tend to have larger families.
-To better engage this segment, we should consider offering budget-friendly promotions and products that cater to larger families**

-**Cluster 1:**

-*Oldest Cluster<br>
-*low income + low spending<br>
-*Long time customer<br>
-*Largest Family size<br>
-*Highest number of purchases with discount<br>

-**Cluster 1 consists of our oldest customers who have been with us for a long time.
-They have low income and spending but are very loyal and frequently use discounts.
-This cluster also has the largest family sizes.
-To retain their loyalty, we should continue providing targeted discounts and special offers, emphasizing our appreciation for their long-term support**

-**Cluster 2:**

-*High income<br>
-*High number of purchases<br>
-*Low family size<br>
-*Doesnt utilise discounts much<br>
+Represents nearly half of our customer base.

+Customers generally have low income, low spending, and few purchases.

+Tend to have larger families.

+Insights & Recommendations:
+This segment is highly price-sensitive.
+To engage them effectively, we should focus on budget-friendly products and family-oriented promotions that appeal to their needs.

+**Cluster 1 – Long-Term Loyal Customers**

+Older, long-standing customers with low income and low spending.

+Despite modest spending, they purchase frequently using discounts.

+They have the largest family sizes.

+Insights & Recommendations:
+This segment demonstrates strong loyalty.
+Retention strategies should include targeted discounts, special offers, and recognition of their long-term commitment.

+**Cluster 2 – High-Income Frequent Buyers**

+Customers with high income and frequent purchases.

+Tend to have smaller families and rarely use discounts.

+Insights & Recommendations:
-**Cluster 2 includes customers with high income who make frequent purchases.
-They generally have smaller families and don't utilize discounts much.
-This indicates that they value quality and exclusivity over discounts.
-To engage this segment, we should focus on offering premium products and services, possibly through a loyalty program that provides exclusive benefits**
+They value quality and exclusivity over price.
+Engagement strategies should focus on premium products and exclusive loyalty programs offering special perks.

-**Cluster 3:**

-*Smallest pool (only 9%)<br>
-*Highest Income and spending<br>
-*Most purchases<br>
-*Low family size<br>
-*Regular customers<br>

-**Cluster 3 is our smallest segment, comprising only 9% of our customer base, but they are our most valuable customers.
-They have the highest income and spending levels and make the most purchases.
-These customers are regular shoppers with small family sizes.
-To retain and reward these high-value customers, we should implement personalized marketing strategies and VIP programs that offer exclusive benefits and experiences.**
+**Cluster 3 – VIP Segment (9%)**

+Smallest group but the most valuable.

+Customers with highest income, highest spending, and most purchases.

+Typically have small families and are regular shoppers.

+Insights & Recommendations:
+This high-value segment should be nurtured with personalized marketing, VIP programs, and exclusive benefits or experiences to maintain loyalty and maximize lifetime value.